ezraisw/supercontextmenu/README.md

 #### Action
 This is the callback that is called upon clicking or pressing enter on the option.
 The callback has three parameter:

-`option` the option object that is selected.
+`option`: the option object that is selected.
 It is recommended that this is used over `superCm.getMenuOptions` to obtain the option object as `superCm.getMenuOptions` will obtain the incorrect option object while searching.

-`contextMenuIndex` a zero based index that specifies the selected option's context menu.
+`contextMenuIndex`: a zero based index that specifies the selected option's context menu.
 Zero is the first context menu that appears upon `superCm.createMenu`.

-`optionIndex` a zero based index that specifies the selected option's index.
+`optionIndex`: a zero based index that specifies the selected option's index.

 ```
 function(option, contextMenuIndex, optionIndex) {